argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Matrix.md

 ## Overriding parameters from one child generator in another child generator

-The matrix generator allows to define parameters with the same name in multiple child generators.
-This is useful for example to define default values for all stages in one generator and override them with stage-specific values in another generator.
-The example below generates a Helm-based app using a matrix generator with two git generators: the first one provides stage-specific values (one directory per stage) and the second one provides global values for all stages.
+The Matrix Generator allows parameters with the same name to be defined in multiple child generators.
+This is useful, for example, to define default values for all stages in one generator and override them with stage-specific values in another generator.
+The example below generates a Helm-based application using a matrix generator with two git generators: the first provides stage-specific values (one directory per stage) and the second provides global values for all stages.

 ```yaml
 apiVersion: argoproj.io/v1alpha1